 The project is located at 9518 Workhouse Way, Lorton, Virginia.

-The project is beginning Phase II: Developing the Vision.
-The Basic Scope of Services will include Master Planning design consulting services for the Project, during the design phases described below:
+The Basic Scope of Services included Master Planning design consulting services for the Project, during the design phases described below:

 Phase 1: Pre-Planning